zutierrez/ecem202a_project/docs/proposal.md

 ### 9.a.
 Papers

 - __CONVINCE: Collaborative Cross-Camera Video Analytics at the Edge:__ Cross-camera communication approach for image classification with edge devices.
-- __CamThings: IoT Camera with Energy-Efficient Communication by Edge Computing based on Deep Learning:__ Energy-effecient method of minimizing redundant classified images sent to a shared cloud service.
+- __CamThings: IoT Camera with Energy-Efficient Communication by Edge Computing based on Deep Learning:__ Energy-efficient method of minimizing redundant classified images sent to a shared cloud service.
 - __Parallel Inclusive Communication for Connecting Heterogeneous IoT Devices at the Edge:__ Methods for parallel communication using BLE and Wifi for heterogenous edge devices.

 ### 9.b.
 Datasets